 Six Centuries as the Adversary of Justice

-Peter de Rosa, a prominent Roman Catholic writer today, agrees with the non-Catholic historians’ and with Catholic Lord Acton’s assessment of the Inquisition.
-He states unequivocally,
+Peter de Rosa, a prominent Roman Catholic writer today, agrees with the assessment of the Inquisition by non-Catholic historians and Catholic Lord Acton.
+He states unequivocally:

 In September 1870, the Italian troops took Rome.
 A decree of the New Regime ended the Inquisition as the papal persecution and death of its enemies.
 Besides the present day general silence on the subject of the Inquisition, there still is no repentance and no apology on the part of papal Rome for what she did for 667 years.
 Rather, her laws have continued to declare arrogantly her position to judge state officials worldwide.
 Vatican Council II has done nothing to reverse her stance.